llvm/mlir-www/website/content/users/_index.md

 ## [PyDSL](https://github.com/Huawei-CPLLab/PyDSL): A pythonic frontend for MLIR

 PyDSL aims to provide an interface between Python and MLIR.
-The project aims for simplicity, i.e. The project should be easy to maintain with a thin layer of translation, as well as that the syntax for PyDSL should be as close to legal Python as possible, while maintaining the precision of MLIR.
+The project aims for simplicity, i.e., the project should be easy to maintain with a thin layer of translation, as well as that the syntax for PyDSL should be as close to legal Python as possible, while maintaining the precision of MLIR.